+Gifts Client 1 Client 2

+dita CIICILI CIICIL

-Gifts Client 1 Client 2 Give details of gifts made and received £50,000
+Give details of gifts made and received £50,000

 David gave his daughter, Karen, a gift of £50,000 following the sale of the family home in May 2017.
 He intends to make a larger gift to Karen as soon as the purchase of the holiday home is completed.